AfzalivE/afzalive.github.io/_drafts/2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation.md

 published: true
 ---

 In part 1, I wrote about [how to get started with the Jetpack Compose Navigation library]({% all_post_url 2020-10-15-intro-to-jetpack-compose-navigation %}).
-We discussed how to create a simple navigation graph and how to obtain information about the graph outside it.
+I discussed how to create a simple navigation graph and how to obtain information about the graph outside it.
 Now, let's explore how we can use multiple navigation graphs in a Bottom Navigation-driven UI.

 * this ordered seed list will be replaced by the toc {:toc}